vippsas/vipps-login-api/api-guide/partner-keys.md

 ## Merchant Serial Number (MSN)

 This is a unique ID for the sales unit.
-This is a required parameter if you are a Vipps MobilePay partner making API requests on behalf of a merchant.
+This is a required parameter if you are a partner making API requests on behalf of a merchant.
 The partner must use the merchant's MSN, not the partner's MSN.

 ## Userinfo